About SMC ES

 Collaborator of SMC Spain

-Freelance science journalist, specialising in European research policy.
+Freelance science journalist specialised in European research policy.
 Master's degree in Biology and Master's degree in Science Communication.

 Frequently Asked Questions (FAQ)

 A Science Media Centre (SMC) is an independent communications office that helps ensure that the public has access to the best science through the media when science hits the headlines.
-There are several SMCs around the world: in the UK, Australia, New Zealand, Taiwan, Canada, Germany, Africa and Japan.
+There are several SMCs around the world: in the UK, Australia, New Zealand, Germany and Taiwan.
 Although each operates autonomously, they all come together in an international consortium.
 SMC Spain, launched by FECYT, has joined this network.

 Yes, each SMC retains its independence, but we all share guiding principles with a clear mission: to enhance public debate and discussion of current affairs by bringing evidence-based information to the headlines.